hapideploy/hapideploy/docs/tasks.md

----
-title: Tasks
----

-You can choose remotes that you want to interact with via a selector (default: "all").
-With each remote, it creates a context.
 A task contains activities you want to do in a specific context.

 ## Defining a task